-Family law includes the determination of paternity; a case where we must know whether the alleged father is the biological father of a child.
+Family law includes the determination of paternity, a case where we must know whether the alleged father is the child's biological father.
 We represent both mothers and fathers in paternity cases in South Florida.
-A man may be a presumptive father, a putative father, a prospective father, or an unmarried biological father, and yet have no rights other than notice of proceedings with respect to the child.
+A man may be a presumptive father, a putative father, a prospective father, or an unmarried biological father, yet have no rights other than notice of proceedings with respect to the child.
 If the child is born to a woman who is married to someone other than the man in question, he may be entitled to even less.How Do I Determine Paternity?

 Paternity requires either the father's acknowledgment that he is the biological father or a scientific blood test that reflects paternity with nearly 100 percent certainty.
 Sometimes, even if the paternity test result is positive, it may be necessary for us to go before a judge and prove with scientific evidence that the test results are incorrect.